geomob/geomob-website/_posts/2020-11-17-nov-17th-geomob-online-details.markdown

 permalink: /post/nov-17th-2020-geomob-details
 ---

 Here's our twitter thread [summary of the event](https://twitter.com/geomob/status/1328975388958199808).
-Videos will be up shortly.
+The videos from the event can be seen <a href="https://www.youtube.com/channel/UCI2eXLC6z4k4K9EvFcHfL5g">in our YouTube channel</a>.

 <div class="heading">The speakers:</div>